Glossary of Terms

 A two-member unit of the Board comprised of either two Board members or one Board member and one Board Hearing Examiner that is empowered to make parole release and recommitment decisions.

 To release a person from punishment; excused from penalty.
-The highest form of executive clemency freeing a person from legal consequences of his crime.
+The highest form of executive clemency is freeing a person from legal consequences of his crime.
+The Pennsylvania Board of Pardons' website

 The conditional release of an offender from a correctional institution to serve the remainder of the un-expired sentence in the community, under supervision.